ElvaRivle/Blog/posts/Concurrency and Parallelism.md

 5. You put water in an electric kettle
 6. **You don't just stand there waiting for water to boil**
 7. You put coffee in the cup
-8. While water is heating up and as soon as you put coffee in the cup, you notice that the oil had heated up
+8. While water is heating up and as soon as you put coffee in the cup, you notice that the oil has heated up
 9. You put eggs in the pan
 10. You cover the pan with a lid
 11. **You don't just stand there waiting for eggs to be done**